CanopySimulations/canopy-python/README.md

 Note: The `openapi_asyncio/rest.py` file will need to be manually modified to support proxy servers after generation.
-Note: The `openapi_asyncio/client_api.py` and `openapi/client_api.py` files will need to be manually modified to support numpy array serialization after generation.
+Note: The `openapi_asyncio/client_api.py` and `openapi/client_api.py` files will need to be manually modified to support numpy array serialization after generation, and disabling of client side validation when deserializing responses (so that adding to enums in the API doesn't break clients).

 ## Documentation for OpenAPI Generated Client